 Use Cases of Anomaly Detection

-Anything deviating significantly from the normal behavior can be considered “anomalous.”
+Anything deviating significantly from normal behavior can be considered “anomalous.”
 Examples include vehicle presence on walkways, the sudden dispersal of people within a gathering, a person falling while walking, jaywalking, signal bypassing in traffic, or U-turns of vehicles at red signals.

 Anomaly Detection Solution